markojaa4/portfolio/front-end/law-firm/README.md

 A website I worked on while working for the company Ipoint.

-I was given an old design and my job was to build it from the ground up according to modern practices and the company standards, and also implement a WordPress back-end.
+I was given an old design and my job was to re-build it from the ground up according to modern practices and the company standards, and also implement a WordPress back-end, while preserving the exact same design.

 It is fully responsive, touch-screen friendly and tested thoroughly on Chrome, Firefox, Opera, Safari, Edge and Internet Explorer down to IE8.